On Data-based Nash Equilibria in LQ Nonzero-sum Differential Games

 In this section we verify the applicability of the proposed methods with a numerical simulation.
-Our proposed data-based solutions for both the deterministic and the stochastic NZS games studied in this paper make use of Algorithm $2$.
-Therefore, here we focus only on simulating the stochastic case.
+Since both the deterministic and the stochastic NZS games studied in this paper make use of Algorithm $2$, here we focus only on simulating the stochastic case.

 We consider a system in the form \eqref{stogamesys} where the matrices $A$, $B_1$ and $B_2$, as well as the cost function matrices $Q_1$, $Q_2$, $R_{11}$, $R_{12}$, $R_{21}$, and $R_{22}$, are the same used in Numerical Example 1 in \citep{LiGaj1995}.
 This is a $10$-dimensional system, where each player uses a $2$-dimensional input.
 For the output matrices we choose $C_1 = [I \quad 0]$ and $C_2 = [0 \quad I]$, such that each player measures different states.
 The noise signals are assumed to have covariances $W=10^{-5} I$, and $V_1=V_2=10^{-2} I$, where the identity matrices have the proper dimensions.
-The objective for each player in this game is to stabilize all the system states while minimizing its expected cost $E \{ J_i \}$, with $J_i$ as in \eqref{costi}.
+The objective for each player is to stabilize the system states while minimizing its expected cost $E \{ J_i \}$.
 Algorithm $2$ is run for 15 iterations.
-It can be verified that the obtained matrices $P_i^*$ satisfy the coupled AREs \eqref{care}, which is a requirement to obtain a Nash equilibrium in the game.
+It can be verified that the obtained matrices $P_i^*$ satisfy the coupled AREs \eqref{care}.
 Then, the data-based state observer designed in Section~\ref{subsecstoc} is implemented in the control loop.
 The results are displayed in Figure \ref{fig1}, which shows that the 10 states are stabilized.
 Figure \ref{fig2} shows the state estimation of the first state, for both players.